ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 3. Nat takes place when it comes to helping the network go to the internet as one outside ip
 4. Mask is basically a way to tell which part of the ip is important

+note one or another
+tcp (3 way handshake)
+udp what to send sends it and receives it http lives on top of tcp, it gets used every time you can call an ip and the port that lives in it layers go like http on top, ssl or tls in the middle and tcp on bottom arp is for translating mac to ip and dns is ip to name arp is layer 2.5 protocol vlan is groups of devices connected